zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 ### Supported OpenID display values

-According to the [OpenID Core Documentation][openid-core], the Gluu Server supports these display values as part of the request parameter
+According to the [OpenID Core Documentation][openid-core], the Gluu Server supports these OpenID display values as part of the request parameter set:
-set:

-* `page`: display the authentication information as a full User Agent page view.
+* `page`: display the authentication information as a full user agent page view.
 If not specified otherwise this is the default value.
-* `popup`: display the authentication information with a popup User Agent window.
+* `popup`: display the authentication information with a popup user agent window.
 * `touch`: display the authentication information consistent with a device that leverages a touch interface.
 * `wap`: display the authentication information consistent with a